sentimentxyz/docs/docs/misc/useCases.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Use Cases

-- Short a Major (ETH,BTC, etc.) against a stablecoin, and get yield on the stablecoin via Curve
+- Short a Major (ETH, BTC, etc.) against a stablecoin, and get yield on the stablecoin via Curve
     - This strategy expounds on the premise of a carry trade in that, you are effectively borrowing (going short) an asset with a negative expected rate